Dedicated Vs Integrated Graphics Card

 3D CAD users

-3D cad software is the most graphics-hungry software.
+3D CAD software is the most graphics-hungry software.
 Those software are used to create 3-dimensional engineering designs, simulations, etc. Such 3D software won’t even open if the graphic card requirements are not met.

 Video Editing